ibm-cloud-docs/containers/cs_cli_install.md

       3. In the service endpoint URL for the `server` field, add `private.` before the region.
 For example, if the service endpoint URL is `https://c1.us-south.containers.cloud.ibm.com:20267`, change it to `https://c1.private.us-south.containers.cloud.ibm.com:20267`.
       4. Type `Esc` (escape key) to exit insert mode.
       5. Type `:wq` to save and exit your file.

-Next time, you can launch the Kubernetes Terminal simply by clicking the **Web terminal** button.